YipengHu/label-reg/README.md

 ### <a name="section1-1"></a>Example Data
-Due to medical data restrictions, this demo uses some fake (fewer and smaller) data for tutorial purpose.
+This demo uses some make-beleive (fewer, smaller and blurred) data for tutorial purpose.
 They can be downloaded by clicking the following link:

 [**Download Example Data**][data]